ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 19, 2022 (Day 47): Solidity Variables

+Local Variables are declared in a function and are not stored on the blockchain
+State Variables are declared outside the function and are stored on the blockchain
+Global variables are injected by the blockchain on runtime. e.g. (block.timestamp: current block timestamp, msg.sender: address of the caller)
+unit8 stands for unsigned integer with value ranging from 0 to 2^8-1
+unit is an alias of uint256 (0 to 2^256 -1)

 #### Fab 18, 2022 (Day 46): Remix IDE

 Remix IDE is an open source web & Desktop application to write Solidity code.